 Credited with being Bendigo’s first vignerons are Jacques Bladier and a German named Delscher, both of whom planted vineyards at Epsom about 1855, and Jean-Baptiste Loridan, whose vineyard of 10,000 vines on the Sheepwash Creek was noted in the May 1856 Bendigo Advertiser as being two years old.

 It is believed that when the easily accessible gold ran out in Bendigo, viticulture was something the general labour force who knew hard work and the area could easily turn to.
 But the threat of phylloxera in late 1893, at the Emu Creek vineyard of Frederick Grosse, marked the beginning of the demise of the original wine industry in the Bendigo district.

-The resurgence of the wine industry in Bendigo is traced to the planting of Balgownie Estate vineyard in 1969.
+The resurgence of the wine industry in Bendigo is traced to the planting of the Balgownie Estate and Byronsvale vineyards in the late 1960s.
 Bendigo’s new wave of winemakers are winning attention with their elegant reds and stylish whites.
 The majority of the local Bendigo wineries are small to medium-sized, and are still run by the families who founded them.
 Regular visitors to the region fondly refer to it as “The Winemakers’ Region”, knowing it is not uncommon to meet the winemakers, sleeves rolled up, tending vines or working in the winery.

 The same soil that once provided wealth through gold, is now helping to produce award-winning wines.

 Situated completely inland within the zone of Central Victoria, the Bendigo wine region has a Mediterranean climate with warm, dry summers and mild, wet winters.

 The undulations and aspects of the Bendigo region create some variation in meso-climatic conditions.
 In seeking and exploiting these climatic differences, the vineyards tend to be small in area.